 Soho is situated in the heart of London's West End.
-The area only covers roughly 1 square mile (2.6 square kilometres), so it's easy to walk around.
-Soho is bordered by four central London roads: Oxford Street, Regent Street, Leicester Square and Charing Cross Road.
+The area covers roughly one square mile (2.6 square kilometres), so it's easy to explore on foot.
+Soho is bordered by Oxford Street, Regent Street, Leicester Square and Charing Cross Road.

 If you're going to be in London for more than a day, it's worth buying a Visitor Oyster Card in advance.
 The Visitor Oyster Card is delivered to your home before you arrive in London.
 It is one of the easiest ways to get around London.

 If you do not have a Visitor Oyster Card, but still plan to travel around London for more than a day, buy an Oyster card at the Tube station.
 Learn more about Oyster Cards.

 Things to do in Soho: Shopping

 Soho is also home to famous stores such as Hamleys, the toy shop; Liberty, the mock Tudor department store; Agent Provocateur, where you can shop for top-quality lingerie; and Paul A Young, where you can choose from a selection of mouth-watering chocolates.

 Things to do in Soho: Theatre